Do you dream of sunsets and beaches? Want some piece of summer? Then, look no further than Playa La Caleta in Morong, Bataan!

 Unfortunately, the surrounding areas of Miguelito Island were so rocky that we had a hard time finding a spot to stop by.
 I grazed my elbows when the waters suddenly pushed me to the rocks, too.

 There’s really not much to see on these parts except for the fishes, I guess.
 Since we went there during a low tide, we could walk from Miguelito Island to the other side near the beach resort.

 I was a bit disappointed.
 There was a lot of trash on these parts.
 I even found myself some slippers.
 One big and one small.

 My fiance’ and I had a lot of fun staying in Playa La Caleta beach resort.
 Check out some of the photos we took.

 When we went there and stayed for 3 days and 2 nights, we didn’t spend much.
 Probably since there were only a few guests and we went during the non-peak season, we were able to use their amenities and rent stuff for unlimited usage.
 Hehe.

-Here are the Playa La Caleta resort rates when we went there.
+Here are the Playa La Caleta beach resort rates when we went there.
 Do note that these can change without prior notice so always check their website.

 As for their accommodation, they offer:

 - Beach Rooms